ameba23/lowtechnetwork/docs/tech_open_source.md

    * [Master Your Z Shell with These Outrageously Useful Tips](http://reasoniamhere.com/2014/01/11/outrageously-useful-tips-to-master-your-z-shell/)
    * [zsh-lovers man page](http://grml.org/zsh/zsh-lovers.html)
    * [prezto](https://github.com/sorin-ionescu/prezto) a configuration framework for zsh, that is a set of settings that you probably want to use.  otherwise you can get a bit lost in setting up zsh.
-   * [zmv](http://zshwiki.org/home/builtin/functions/zmv) powerfull file rename tool
+   * [zmv](http://zshwiki.org/home/builtin/functions/zmv) 'zsh move' - powerfull file rename tool.  perfect for bulk renaming files. has a 'dry run' mode too.
-* FASD This makes finding files and directories with the command line so much easier!
+* FASD - This makes finding files and directories with the command line so much easier!
  It comes with some aliases, for example, instead of `cd` you can use `z` followed part of the name of the path you want to move to.
 FASD will guess what you want, using 'frecency' (combined recency and frequency).
 So whereever you are `z D` will take you to the most commonly/recently used directory with `D`, which might be `~/Downloads`.
 `v xxx` will open vim with frequently/recently used file containing xxx.
 `o xxx` will open the default application for the file.
-* urxvt unicode terminal emulator.
+* URxvt - unicode terminal emulator.
+Highly configurable, well maintained and supported.
 * [terminator](http://gnometerminator.blogspot.co.uk/) terminal emulator with many features, including tabs and split windows.
 Some useful keys in terminator:
     * `Ctrl + Shift + O` Splits terminal hOrizontally.
     * `Ctrl + Shift + E` Splits terminal vErtically.